UK considers mandatory eye tests for older road users

 October 23, 2024

 The Lower House in the Netherlands wants to postpone introducing emission-free zones for company cars and trucks until 2029.
-However, on January 1, 14 municipalities, including Amsterdam and Rotterdam, wanted to introduce these zones despite resistance from the political Hague and most business owneThis content has been archived.
-Log in or Subscribe to a level […]
+However, on January 1, 14 municipalities, including Amsterdam and Rotterdam, wanted to introduce these zones despite resistance from the political Hague and most business owners.
+Still, there is little chance that the introduction can be stopped. […]

 1,400+ vehicles seized in London for not paying ULEZ fines